aryelgois/Medools/README.md

 Current, these hooks are available:

+- `patchHook()`: Useful when you need to change the model `$columns`, because you want to add or remove columns in a child model class, or somehow need a dynamic column.
+Note that this method is automatically called in a model's first instance.

 - `validateHook()`: Use it to validate the data before sending to the Database.
   Make sure your code can validate some columns or all of them, depending on the `$full` argument.